jchavezar/vertex-ai-samples/vertex-custom-ml/sklearn/README.md

 How to?

-**run.py** will have all the code required to do training on vertex and deploy a prediction container with the model generated.
+**run.py** will have all the code required to do training on vertex and deploy a prediction container with the model generated, we first need to create the containers for training and prediction.

 ## Create the Training Image and run run.py